-The Presidential Postdoctoral Research Fellows program activities are led by four faculty directors:
+The Presidential Postdoctoral Research Fellows program activities are led by three faculty directors:

 The Faculty Directors serve as resources to the fellows, meeting with them monthly as a group to discuss their work and to provide them with opportunities for further exchange and professional development.